dfinity/ICRC/ICRCs/ICRC-91/ICRC-91.md

         / path-empty
 ```

-For a new URI scheme, like also for the ic-http scheme, a subset of the language defined by this grammar needs to be defined.
+For a new URI scheme, like also for the `ic-http` scheme, a subset of the language defined by this grammar needs to be defined.

 ## Specification

-The "ic-http" scheme is used to locate blockchain network resources exposed by ICP canisters via the HTTP semantics for IC-HTTP URIs independently of the hostname of the boundary nodes via which the resources can be accessed.
+The `ic-http` scheme is used to locate blockchain network resources exposed by ICP canisters via the HTTP semantics for IC-HTTP URIs independently of the hostname of the boundary nodes via which the resources can be accessed.

-URI schemes are lowercase according to [RFC-3986, Section 3.1](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1).
+We follow the specificiation of URI schemes being lowercase according to [RFC-3986, Section 3.1](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1).

-The ic-http scheme defined in this standard has the following grammar expressed following the formal language put forth in RFC-5234:
+The `ic-http` scheme defined in this standard has the following grammar expressed following the formal language put forth in RFC-5234:

 ```